sixuanwang/mashape_spider/README.md

-a spider to scrape mashape.com
+a spider to scrape mashape.com to the API signature format for SAMSaaS

 mashape.com is the largest world-class marketplace to consume, distribute, manage, and monitor both private and public APIs